BLuckoo/Challenge_14_NYC_Bikes/README.md

 **3. User Trips Information**

 The majority of riders were born between 1980 and 2000 with maximum duration of trips being around 15 minutes irrespective of gender.
-The highest number of rentals are during the peak hours for most of the weekdays except for Wednesday, where the afternoon, i.e. 5:00 pm to 7:00 pm, is not as busy as the other days of the workweek.
+The highest number of rentals are during the peak hours for most of the weekdays except for Wednesday.
-During the week-ends, Saturday is quite busy from 10:00 am till 6:00 pm.
+During the week-ends, Saturday is busy from 10:00 am till 6:00 pm.

 ![image](https://user-images.githubusercontent.com/82583576/126883657-944fc035-b777-4c73-a152-421c3ad79c3c.png)
 ##